Izenda7Series/docs/ref/api_export.rst

      - Emails or exports report/dashboard based on the input subscription parameter.
    * - `POST export/performanceStatisticsTrend`_
      - Exports the performance statistics trend to csv.
+   * - `GET export/checkExportStatus/{fileSession}`_
+     - Returns true if the export has been completed for the specified fileSession. |br|
+       This should be the value in fileSessionKey in `POST export/{format:exportformat}`_.

+       .. versionadded:: 2.0.6

 POST export/{format:exportformat}
 --------------------------------------------------------------